 The Plan pays 100% of covered expenses after you make any applicable copay.
 If you use a non-network provider, the Plan only pays up to the maximum shown in the table for your vision care.
+However, if you are under age 19, any amounts the Plan pays for your vision exam will not count toward the \$30 maximum benefit for non-network exams.

-- Exams, consultations, or treatment by a licensed vision care professional. - Lenses, including single vision, lined bifocal lenses, lined trifocal lenses, or lenticular lenses. - ;Frames. - Contact lenses.
-You must get prior approval from VSP in order to get medically necessary contacts.
+- Exams, consultations, or treatment by a licensed vision care professional. - Lenses, including single vision, lined bifocal lenses, lined trifocal lenses, or lenticular lenses. - Frames. - Daily wear or extended wear contact lenses.

 You can also get low vision services if a network provider believes you need additional treatment.
-VSP must pre-approve any low vision services.
-Generally, the Plan pays 100% of low vision tests, up to 2 tests per year, and 75% for supplemental aids, up to \$1,000 every 2 years, regardless of whether you use a network or a non-network provider.
-Your VSP provider must prescribe the low vision services, and you must meet VSP's criteria for eligibility for low level vision services.
-Contact VSP for more information about low vision services.
+Davis Vision must pre-approve any low vision services.
+Generally, the Plan pays 100% of low vision tests, limited to \$300 for 1 comprehensive evaluation every 5 years. with 4 follow-up visits in any 5-year period.
+The Plan will cover up to \$600 in low vision aids, with a \$1,200 lifetime maximum benefit.
+Pre-approved low vision services are covered regardless of whether you use a network or a non-network provider.
+Your Davis Vision provider must prescribe the low vision services, and you must meet Davis Vision's criteria for eligibility for low level vision services.
+Contact Davis Vision for more information about low vision services.